WonderlandEngine/wonderland-ar-tracking/examples/vps/README.md

 - More details at the [official 8th Wall docs ](https://www.8thwall.com/docs/web/#lightship-vps)

 # Some notes
-If you need better quality scaned models, you can download the scans as .glb files from the geospatial-browser.
+If you need better quality scanned models, you can download the scans as .glb files from the geospatial-browser.
 You can show/hide those models depending on the detected waypoints.
 Alternatively, the scanned mesh can be generated dynamically from the data received from the 8th Wall.
 However, this mesh is lower quality and currently 8th Wall can send any mesh from the detected waypoints and there is no way knowing to which waypoint the mesh belongs..